-Tom Hanks turns 59 this week, and we can think of no better time to celebrate the actor.
+Tom Hanks turns 60 on Saturday, and we can think of no better time to celebrate the actor.
 Around here, we love Hanks quite a bit, which we attribute to his signature charm and the right movie roles.
 He can be riotously funny, heartbreakingly dramatic, and sweetly romantic — a feat not every star can muster.
 So for Hanks's birthday, we're sharing the films that made us adore the actor.

 — Additional reporting by Becky Kirsch